Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Analytical solution in Rayleigh--B enard convection

-In the bulk region ($\lambda_\nu \le z \le L/2$), the distribution of $k$ follows directly from Eq.~(\ref{eq: k to omega at bulk}) by substituting the previously obtained distribution of $\omega$ (Eq.~\ref{eq: tau-z}).
-In the near-wall region ($z \le \lambda_\nu$), similar to the $\omega$ distribution, the $k$ distribution is determined by the intrinsic behaviour of the $k$--$\omega$ model \citep{wilcox1998turbulence}.
-The $k$-equation reduces to a balance between dissipation and diffusion:
+In the bulk region ($\lambda_\nu \le z \le L/2$), the distribution of $k$ follows directly from Eq.~(\ref{eq: k to omega at bulk}) by substituting the previously obtained $\omega$ profile (Eq.~\ref{eq: tau-z}).
+In the near-wall region ($z \le \lambda_\nu$), the $k$ distribution is determined by the intrinsic behavior of the $k$--$\omega$ model \citep{wilcox2006turbulence}.
+The $k$-equation reduces to a balance between dissipation and viscous diffusion,